Local university tax-free zone moves to trailers

 Hofstra University’s tax-free zone for startup businesses will be located primarily in trailers on campus, according to a plan approved Thursday by a state panel.

-The Start-Up NY Approval Board unanimously granted permission for Hofstra to move most its 3,062-square-foot zone to three “modular units” adjacent to the university’s Oak Street Center.
-The move is temporary and aimed at attracting...
+The Start-Up NY Approval Board unanimously granted permission for Hofstra to move most of its 3,062-square-foot zone to three “modular units” adjacent to the university’s Oak Street Center.
+The move is temporary and aimed at attracting a cybersecurity company to campus, a Hofstra official said.

 Comments